 Quickstart

 Spin up your first Tenki Sandbox session in under a minute.
-Install the CLI, authenticate with an API key, and run commands inside an isolated Linux microVM.
+Install the CLI or SDK, authenticate with an API key, and run commands inside an isolated Linux microVM.

-Tenki Sandbox provides disposable Linux microVMs that you can control through the CLI, Go SDK, or TypeScript SDK.
+Tenki Sandbox provides disposable Linux microVMs that you can control through the CLI, Go SDK, TypeScript SDK, or Python SDK.
 It's designed for running AI agents, executing untrusted code, automating jobs, spinning up reproducible development environments, and handling one-off compute tasks.

 A sandbox session lets you: